-Bash is the heart of the Linux.
-Most of times bash commands are used to create a script and execute regularly.
+Bash is the heart of Linux.
+Most of the time bash commands are used to create a script and execute regularly.
 But the question is how can we run bash scripts in Linux in different ways?
-We will look different ways to make bash script executable and run in Linux
+We will look different ways to make the bash script executable and run in Linux

 Make Sh File Executable

 We can run shell script files directly like a command if we make them executable.
-Executable is a permission to run files as command.
-Current user should have execution permission for the file.
+Executable is permission to run files as a command.
+The current user should have execution permission for the file.

 $ chmod u+x myshell.sh

-Actually the extension of the file is not important but using general conventions will makes administrators job easy.
+Actually the extension of the file is not important but using general conventions will make administrators’ jobs easy.
 Following extensions can be used too;

 Add Script To The PATH